-Other fresh summery fragrances include florals, ocean scents, melon, cucumber, and citrus.
+Other wonderfully fresh summery fragrances include florals, ocean scents, melon, cucumber, and citrus.

 Don’t stop at candles.
-You can also switch your cleaners, wall plugs, room sprays, and diffusers.
+Layer the summer scents by switching your cleaners, wall plugs, room sprays, and diffusers.

 9. Add a squeeze of citrus.

-I’ve currently got a bowl of lemons on the counter but you can also use limes or oranges, their colors just as bright and happy!
+I have a bowl of lemons on the counter, but you could also use limes or oranges.
+Their colors are just as bright and happy!

 11. Add a splash of summery patterns.

-Mix in some some summer pattern like lattice, florals, and stripes.
-I’ve brought them in with my throw pillows.
+Mix in some summer pattern like lattice, florals, and stripes.
+I’ve brought some in with my throw pillows.
 I used summery stripes in the family room: